authormedia/mybooktable/readme.txt

 * Added the ability to remove legal disclosures
 * Added the ability to disable affiliate system to the Professional & Developer Add-ons
 * Added "nofollow" tags to the Buy Buttons to improve SEO
+* Fixed the GoodReads Reviews to be Better Looking and Mobile Responsive
 * Added "Home" to the breadcrumb trail
+* Added the Ability to Remove Affiliate Ainks Completly (Pro & Dev only)
 * Other bug fixes and typo corrections

 = 1.2.4 =
 * Fixed a typo with the iBooks button that was causing the image to not display on some setups